Jekotia/MineControl/README.md

 Note that MineControl MUST be run using **bash**, not sh.

 ## Changelog ##
+1.0.3 - 2012/04/XX - XX:XX PM EST

+* Added server start/stop/kill logging.
+Can be toggled in the config.
+* Added 'log rolling.'
+Currently supports server.log and worldedit.log.
+Can be toggled in the config.
+* Refactored much of the project.

 1.0.2 - 2012/03/31 - 10:30 PM EST

 * Now stores all MineControl data in ~/.minecontrol/.